jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 parameter is optional but when present is should be a valid :ref:`Format <format>` object.

-XlsxWriter doesn't calculate the value of a formula and instead stores the value 0 as the formula result.
+XlsxWriter doesn't calculate the result of a formula and instead stores the value 0 as the formula result.
 It then sets a global flag in the XLSX file to say that all formulas and functions should be recalculated when the file is opened.
 This is the method recommended in the Excel documentation and in